 It’s just the way the world works.
 I want to be a serious author and in order to do that I have to work for it.
 I need to treat writing like a job.
 I have to get it done because it has to be done.
 Sometimes we have to think of things like they are work if we ever want to get better.
 Otherwise, my writing will always be “just a hobby.”
 Even if you don’t necessarily want your hobby to become your means of financial stability, you want to be good, right?
 Then you have to work for it.
 Some people have that natural, raw ability, but those are the exceptions.
 Not the rule.

-It’s okay to slack off sometimes, but when you’re making excuses just to avoid doing what you love because it feels like work, then you’re avoiding progress.
+It’s okay to slack off sometimes, but when you’re making excuses just to avoid doing what you love because your hobby is beginning to feel like a job, then you’re avoiding progress.
 There’s a reason it feels like too much work.
 If it’s not worth fighting for, then is it really worth doing at all?

 Let me know, and comment below!
 Thanks for reading.